This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • 3 whole allspice berries

-• 1 2-inch piece cinnamon (broken in two)
+• 1 2-inch piece cinnamon stick broken in half

 For the Earl Grey steamer